Higher degrees by research policy

 4.2.
 Supervisors are responsible for providing guidance regarding the candidate’s research project, assisting in resolving research-related issues and providing timely feedback.

 4.3.
-Supervision must be undertaken in accordance with the Supervision responsibilities process and the Code of practice for Higher Degrees by Research (PDF).
+Supervision must be undertaken in accordance with the Supervision responsibilities policy process and the Code of practice for Higher Degrees by Research (PDF).

 5. Supervision arrangements